sylcastaing/hass-qubino-flush-pilot-wire-card/README.md

 - Download latest [zip version](https://github.com/sylcastaing/hass-qubino-flush-pilot-wire-card/releases) and extract qubino-flush-wire-pilot.js file
 - Add it to the www folder of your Home Assistant config

-- Add custom module in your lovelace configuration
+- Add a custom module in your lovelace configuration

 ```yaml
 #ui-lovelace.yaml